lean-dojo/LeanDojo/docs/source/getting-started.rst

 Extracting Data from Lean 3
 ***************************
 LeanDojo enables extracting data from any repo in any recent version of Lean 3 (at least :code:`v3.42.1`).
-We'll use `lean-example <https://github.com/yangky11/lean-example>`_ as a simple example, which has a single Lean file with the theorem:
+We use `lean-example <https://github.com/yangky11/lean-example>`_ as a simple example, which has a single Lean file with the theorem:

 .. code-block:: lean